Getting Comfortable Being Uncomfortable

 Rob Pickels 26:22

-you know, but I think that if we take this, and I first, it’s funny to hear Trevor and grant talking, because they took it in this very different direction, where I’m taking it, Chris, and maybe you’re on the similar side of the table, literally.
-And as I am, for me, that’s where big adventures come into this.
+You know, but I think that if we take this – and at first, it’s funny to hear Trevor and Grant talking because they took it in this very different direction – where I’m taking it, Chris, and maybe you’re on the similar side of the table, literally, as I am.
+For me, that’s where big adventures come into this.
 I love kind of being in the middle of nowhere, not quite sure if I’m going to make it back on time.
 Not quite sure if I know how to do that.
-Because that puts me in a position in the rest of my life have, I survived the six hour ride in the mountains where I had to hike for an hour and a half.
-And I’m like GPSC, my wife and telling her I’m going to be a little bit late.
-That makes Monday through Friday a heck of a lot easier for me, in my opinion.
-Because I know that I have the confidence I survive that situation.
+Because that puts me in a position in the rest of my life of I survived the six hour ride in the mountains where I had to hike for an hour and a half and I’m like GPS-ing my wife and telling her I’m going to be a little bit late – that makes Monday through Friday a heck of a lot easier for me, in my opinion, because I know that I have the confidence, I survive that situation.
 I can survive anything else that gets thrown at me.

 Chris Case 27:11

-This is probably going to start blending in because I know what your question is Rob, the next question we’re going to talk about, but yes, I’m on the same page with you.
+This is probably going to start blending in – because I know what your question is Rob, the next question we’re going to talk about – but yes, I’m on the same page with you.
 The reason I asked the question about discomfort is because I think it helps you reset what you’re capable of.
-There’s a lot of cliches here.
-But it’s like you can re determine a lot of things by pushing the boundaries where you think they are, they’re not actually boundaries, you just expand where you’re able to go, how you deal with a lot of those situations, you become comfortable being uncomfortable, you become comfortable being in a stressful place, what you have previously deemed a scary place or what what have you.
+There’s a lot of cliches here but it’s like you can redetermine a lot of things by pushing the boundaries – where you think they are, they’re not actually boundaries, you just expand where you’re able to go, how you deal with a lot of those situations, you become comfortable being uncomfortable, you become comfortable being in a stressful place, what you have previously deemed a scary place or what have you.
 And that is transformative.
-The reason I started to mention your next question is because the line I wrote down to answer that question is, this is kind of like a personal mantra.
-I may not know where I’m going, but I know exactly how to get there.
-It’s kind of like, it doesn’t matter how lost you get.
-I hate to say it, but it’s about that journey.
-It’s about putting your stop it.
+The reason I started to mention your next question is because the line I wrote down to answer that question is – this is kind of like a personal mantra – I may not know where I’m going, but I know exactly how to get there.
+It’s kind of like, it doesn’t matter how lost you get – I hate to say it – but it’s about that journey.
+It’s about putting your – stop it.

 Grant Holicky 28:20